rust-lang/rust/docs/dev/README.md

 * [E-has-instructions](https://github.com/rust-analyzer/rust-analyzer/issues?q=is%3Aopen+is%3Aissue+label%3AE-has-instructions)
   issues have links to the code in question and tests.
 * [Broken Window](https://github.com/rust-analyzer/rust-analyzer/issues?q=is:issue+is:open+label:%22Broken+Window%22)
-  are issues which are not critical by themselves, but which should be fixed ASAP regardless, to avoid accumulation of technical debt.
+  are issues which are not necessarily critical by themselves, but which should be fixed ASAP regardless, to avoid accumulation of technical debt.
 * [E-easy](https://github.com/rust-analyzer/rust-analyzer/issues?q=is%3Aopen+is%3Aissue+label%3AE-easy),
   [E-medium](https://github.com/rust-analyzer/rust-analyzer/issues?q=is%3Aopen+is%3Aissue+label%3AE-medium),
   [E-hard](https://github.com/rust-analyzer/rust-analyzer/issues?q=is%3Aopen+is%3Aissue+label%3AE-hard),